project-alice-assistant/project-alice-docker/README.md

 Project Alice is an open source, privacy-driven voice assistant, but here is not the best place to find out about what she can do.

-To find out all about Alice and what she can do, please see the mail website:
+To find out all about Alice and what she can do, please see the main website:

 https://docs.projectalice.io/